bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   the effect of enabling `mempoolfullrbf` only goes back about a week, but it matches Maxwell's report.
-This has helped motivate consideration of a [pull request][bitcoin core #30493] to enable `mempoolfullrbf` by default in an upcoming version of Bitcoin Core.
+This has helped motivate consideration of a [pull request][bitcoin core #30493] to enable `mempoolfullrbf` by default in an upcoming version of Bitcoin Core. {% assign timestamp="21:47" %}

 - **Replacement cycle attack against pay-to-anchor:** Peter Todd [posted][todd cycle] to the Bitcoin-Dev mailing list about the